 Cancellation charges: non-refundable after final payment is made

-Cinque Terre, Portovenere, Rapallo, Levanto, Bonesola, Palmaria Island, La Spezia, w/ 3 day Rome Add On, optional
+Cinque Terre, Portovenere, Rapallo, Levanto, Bonesola, Palmaria Island, La Spezia, w/ 3 day Rome Add On with is optional

 April 19 - 28, 2019 Cinque Terre Region - $2899/person/double occupancy